 - Get on your knees and place your hands on the floor in front of your body at shoulder width.

-- Keep your spine in neutral position and contract your abs and lift one hand and the opposite knee slightly off the floor.
+- Keep your spine in a neutral position, contract your abs, and lift one hand and the opposite knee slightly off the floor.

-- Now extend your arm and leg all the way out.
-Try to form a straight plane from your hand to your foot.
+- Now, extend your arm and leg out.ย Try to form a straight plane from your hand to your foot.

 20. V-Up